 From Hilton La Romana, you can book a boat excursion to Catalina Island and Sanoa Island.

 Can I park a car at Hilton La Romana All-Inclusive Adult Resort & Spa Punta Cana?

 Yes, there is parking available at Hilton La Romana.
 Parking is included with your daily resort fee.

 What are some of the property amenities at Hilton La Romana, an All-Inclusive Adult Only Resort?

-At the Hilton La Romana adult-only side you can look forward to enjoying many amenities that include all-inclusive bar service, pools, beach, restaurants, spa, and a casino.
+At the Hilton La Romana adult-only side, you can enjoy many amenities, including all-inclusive bar service, pools, a beach, restaurants, a spa, and a casino.

 Traveling to La Romana, Dominican Republic

-We were happy that we were in Florida and able to take a short flight out of Miami to Punta Cana.
-From Miami to DR it is a two-hour flight.
-From Los Angeles, it would have been a 10 hour travel day with a connection.
+We were happy that we were in Florida and could take a short flight from Miami to Punta Cana.
+From Miami to the Dominican Republic is a two-hour flight.
+From Los Angeles, it would have been a 10-hour travel day with a connection.

-Landing in Punta Cana airport was great.
-I was baffled by how efficient it was to through their immigration and customs to enter the country.
+Landing at Punta Cana airport was great.
+I was baffled by how efficient it was to go through their immigration and customs to enter the country.